whitecloakph/java-style-guide/README.md

 ### Test Methods

 Underscores may appear in JUnit test method names to separate logical components of the name, with each component written in __lowerCamelCase__.

-One typical pattern is __methodUnderTest_shouldExpectedBehavior_whenStateUnderTest__.
+Test methods should follow the pattern __methodUnderTest_shouldExpectedBehavior_whenStateUnderTest__.

 Example: